-- School Uniform: all with your child's name in. - Shorts, tee shirt and plimsolls in a PE bag: all with your child's name in. - A book bag to carry books, letters and other work.
+- School Uniform: all with your child's name in. - Shorts, tee shirt in their house colour and plimsolls in a PE baq: all with your child's name in. - A book bag to carry books, letters and other work.
 (These are available from the school office). - To dress appropriately to suit the weather; coat, hat, gloves, boots etc for winter and sunhats, sun cream for summer.
 A lot of our learning takes place outside.